stoyan-stoyanov/llmflows/docs/user_guide/Agents.md

 """
 ```

-Every time the LLM generates text based on the rules above, the text is evaluated, and if it matches the specified function-calling contract, the relevant function is invoked.
+Every time the LLM generates text based on the rules above, we can parse the text to
+extract the function name and the function argument (e.g., "search" and "Who is Albert
+Einstein?) and invoke the respective function.
+Then we can evaluate the result of the
-The result of the function is then injected back into the conversation history, and the LLM can use it to generate more text.
+function and even add it to the conversation history, so the LLM can use it the next
+time it generates text.

-One recent popular agent architecture is the <a href="https://arxiv.org/abs/2210.03629" target="_blank">ReAct architecture</a>.
+One popular agent architecture is the <a href="https://arxiv.org/abs/2210.03629" target="_blank">ReAct architecture</a>.
-You can read the paper from the link above, but the TLDR is the agent running in a loop of reasoning, specifying an action, and observing the action outcome to solve a problem.
+In this paradigm, the agent runs in a loop of reasoning, acting, and observing the
+action outcome to solve a problem:

+1. The agent starts by reasoning how it can solve the appointed task.
+2. Afterward, it specifies an action based on the reasoning.
+3. The agent invokes a function corresponding to the action and the result makes up the observation.
-The agent starts by reasoning how it can solve the provided problem.
-Afterward, it specifies an action based on the reasoning.
-A function(tool) is then invoked based on the specified action, and the result of the function is included as observation.
-The loop continues until the agent decides it has all the required information and generates a final answer.
+4. Once it has the observation, the agent starts the reasoning phase again, and the
+loop continues until the agent decides it has all the required information and generates a final answer.

 Example:
 ```commandline